 “Om Jambhala Jalendraye Svaha”

-The main focus of Dzambhala as one of the Buddhist gods was to alleviate poverty.
+The main focus of Dzambhala is to alleviate poverty.
 Most certainly, devotees would be better able to practice the Dharma if their most basic needs were met.
 Additionally, the eradication of poverty would eliminate the need for desperate action to relieve hunger and disease.
 As a result, practitioners would not feel compelled to commit theft or violence in order to survive.

 There are five Dzambhalas and they are all members of the jewel family.
-The most popular of the five Dzambhalas is Yellow Dzambhala and he is an emanation of Buddha Ratnasambhava.
-Ratnasambhava is the Dhyani Buddha of equanimity which makes Dzambhala well suited for the task of eradicating poverty.
+Furthermore, the most popular Dzambhala is Yellow Dzambhala and he is an emanation of Buddha Ratnasambhava.
+Indeed, Ratnasambhava holds the virtue of equanimity which makes Dzambhala well suited for the task of eradicating poverty.